nytimes/gizmo/server/kit/README.md

   * Automatically catch any panics and send them to Stackdriver Error reporting
   * Automatically use Stackdriver logging and, if `kit.LogXXX` functions are used, logs will be trace enabled and will be combined with their parent access log in the Stackdriver logging console.
   * Automatically register Stackdriver exporters for Open Census trace and monitoring.
 Most Google Cloud clients (like [Cloud Spanner](https://godoc.org/cloud.google.com/go/spanner)) will detect this and emit the traces.
 Users can also add their own trace and monitoring spans via [the Open Census clients](https://godoc.org/go.opencensus.io/trace#example-StartSpan).
+  * Monitoring, traces and metrics are automatically registered if running within App Engine, Kubernetes Engine, Compute Engine or AWS EC2 Instances.
+To change the name and version for Error reporting and Traces use `SERVICE_NAME` and `SERVICE_VERSION` environment variables.

 For an example of how to build a server that utilizes this package, see the [Reading List example](https://github.com/NYTimes/gizmo/tree/master/examples/servers/reading-list#the-reading-list-example).